Thiaroye massacre: Aftermath

 After the war ended, the French argued that the tirailleurs were particularly prone to revolt.
-The French have based this claim on the notion that German soldiers, in an attempt to undermine the loyalty of France’s colonial subjects in Africa, had given the tirailleurs favored treatment as prisoners of war.
-This ostensibly good treatment of tirailleurs in prisoner of war camps was not, however, based in fact.
+The French have based this claim on the notion that German soldiers, in an attempt to undermine the loyalty of France's colonial subjects in Africa, had given the tirailleurs favoured treatment as prisoners of war.
+The ostensibly-superior treatment of tirailleurs in prisoner-of-war camps was not, however, based in fact.

-Furthermore, there is no mention of the Thiaroye Massacre in any of France's history books taught in school.
-Despite the complications of the massacre, France still currently has strong political and military connections with Senegal, which could explain why the film Camp de Thiaroye (1988) was so poorly received and censored in France.
+The Thiaroye massacre is not taught in schools in France, and a Senegalese film about the massacre released in 1988, Camp de Thiaroye, was banned in both France and censored in Senegal.
 A new generation of French leadership wants to confront the past and even planned to build an exhibition about the incident, which would travel to former French colonies in Western Africa in 2013.
-While the incident is merely mentioned, there is a military cemetery in Senegal that is unkept and receives no visitors.
+While the incident is merely mentioned, there is a military cemetery in Senegal that is unkempt and receives no visitors.
 The cemetery holds the unmarked mass graves of the fallen Senegalese soldiers.
-The Senegalese army prevents any film or photography of the cemetery, and many locals consider the cemetery to be haunted due to the fallen Senegalese soldiers still awaiting the vengeance of their honor.
+The Senegalese Army prevents any film or photography of the cemetery, and many locals consider the cemetery to be haunted by the fallen Senegalese soldiers still awaiting the vengeance of their honor.
+On July 18, 2024, six of the victims were declared “dead for France” by the French National Office of Combatants and War Victims.

+In 2014, French President François Hollande acknowledged the incident as a "bloody repression".
+In 2024, president Emmanuel Macron called the event a "massacre" in a letter to Senegalese president Bassirou Diomaye Faye.

+On June 24, 2025, Biram Senghor launched a legal complaint against France and unidentified persons for "concealment of a corpse".
+Biram is the son of rifleman M'Bap Senghor, who was shot by the French colonial army on December 1, 1944, for having requested payment of his salary.
+Biram's lawsuit argues that France deliberately withheld key historical records and the locations of mass graves.

 In art and literature

 Senegalese author and filmmaker Ousmane Sembène directed a film, Camp de Thiaroye (1988), documenting the events leading up to the Thiaroye massacre, as well as the massacre itself.
 The film is considered historical fiction, as the characters are not necessarily based on actual tirailleurs who were killed.
-The film received positive reviews at the time it was released and continues to be heralded by scholars as important historical documentation of the Thiaroye massacre.
+The film received positive reviews when it was released and continues to be heralded by scholars as important historical documentation of the massacre.
 The movie was banned in France for over a decade.

-Guinean writer Fodéba Keïta wrote and staged the narrative poem Aube africaine ("African Dawn", 1957) as a theatre-ballet based on the massacre.
+The Guinean writer Fodéba Keïta wrote and staged the narrative poem Aube africaine ("African Dawn", 1957) as a theatre-ballet based on the massacre.
 In African Dawn, a young man called Naman complies with the French colonial rulers by fighting in the French Army only to be killed in Thiaroye.
 His works were banned in French Africa as he was considered radical and anticolonial.

-Senegalese poet Léopold Sédar Senghor wrote the poem Thiaroye as a tribute to the victims of the Thiaroye massacre.
+The Senegalese poet Léopold Sédar Senghor wrote the poem Thiaroye as a tribute to the victims of the massacre.